Medical questions & health advice by board certified doctors

-What are the symptoms of diarrhea?
+"What are the symptoms of diarrhea? "

 I'm a young guy and I have kind of loose stool every once in a while - but how do I know if this is exactly diarrhea?
 I'm not sure whether I should treat it like a recurring diarrhea problem or if that's just the way my body works.

 The causes of watery stools are numerous.
 They can include relatively benign things, such as a brief gastrointestinal infection or lactose intolerance (after a large dairy meal).
 Other common causes of diarrhea include celiac disease, caused by intolerance to gluten.
 Other symptoms might be weight loss, joint pains, and skin rash.
 Inflammatory bowel disease can also cause diarrhea.
 Other symptoms might be blood or mucus in the stool, weight loss, and pain or sores around the anus.
 As always the diagnosis and the management of your particular concerns will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor might be indicated, especially if the symptoms are persistent or not resolving.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.